EPCCed/APT-python4hpc/lectures/03/README.md

         - NumPy > 1.12.0: all generalized ufuncs, most linear algebra

 - Code that releases the GIL can, if thread safe, be executed:
-    - concurrently with itself (multiple other threads)
+    - concurrently with itself (multiple Python threads)
-    - concurrently with other GIL-releasing code (multiple other threads)
+    - concurrently with other GIL-releasing code (multiple Python threads)
-    - concurrently with Python bytecode (one other thread only)
+    - concurrently with Python bytecode (one other Python thread only)

 ---